Trump Says Posting $454 Million Bond in NY Fraud Case ‘A Practical Impossibility’

 Approached 30 Companies

-In Monday’s filing, Trump said he has approached about 30 surety companies through four separate brokers to reach his estimate that “a bond requirement of this enormous magnitude” could require “cash reserves approaching $1 billion.”
-He didn’t explain where he got the figure, but surety companies can require collateral far exceeding a verdict to ensure they don’t face any risk.
+In Monday’s filing, Trump said he has approached about 30 surety companies through four separate brokers to reach his conclusion that the requirement for cash or cash equivalents makes such a bond “commercially unattainable for a privately owned company.”

-“Diligent efforts since that time, including countless hours negotiating with one of the largest insurance companies in the world, have proven that obtaining an appeal bond in the full amount of the judgment is not possible under the circumstances presented,” Trump said.

-While his filing didn’t name any surety companies, the former president worked with Chubb Ltd.’s Federal Insurance Co. to post a $91.6 million bond earlier this month to appeal a verdict against him in E. Jean Carroll’s defamation suit.
+“Such would be the case even for a company with billions of dollars in real estate unless they have cash or cash equivalents approaching $1 billion so as to collateralize the bond and have sufficient capital to run the business and satisfy its other obligations,” Giulietti said in his affidavit.
+“While it is my understanding that the Trump Organization is in a strong liquidity position, it does not have $1 billion in cash or cash equivalents.”

 Trump said that surety companies typically require collateral of approximately 120% of the amount of the judgment.
-He also said that surety companies charge bond premiums of approximately 2% per year with two years in advance, which would cost an extra $18 million.
+He also said that surety companies charge bond premiums of approximately 2% per year with two years in advance, which would cost an extra $18 million, which he called “crippling and punitive.”

 Cash Crunch